 Cancellations within 14 days are eligible for a transfer to another program.

-Cancellations with less than 14 days will be charged at least a minimum of 25% of the cost of camp.
+Cancellations with less than 14 days will be charged at least a minimum of 25% of the cost of camp plus the deposit.
 DDA/DSHS clients will have to pay out of pocket if you were scheduled to pay with respite hour funds.
 We know that some circumstances are extenuating, please reach out to discuss our policies.

 No refund will be made if a camper has attended any part of a session, or has been sent home for any reason before completing the session.